shiva4355/AQI/README.md

 - Passing Props

 # Demo
-A Demo of the project [is running here](https://air-quality-index.netlify.com/).
+A Demo of the projectsss [is running here](https://air-quality-index.netlify.com/).

 # See it in Action
 [![AQI](site/flow.gif)](https://tapasadhikary.com)